BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Go to Grossmünster

-If you’re looking for a cozy indoor spot to visit during your winter stay in Zurich, I highly recommend checking out Grossmünster church.
+If you’re looking for a cozy indoor spot to visit during your winter stay in Zurich, I highly recommend checking out Grossmünster Church.
 With its iconic two Romanesque towers and a prime location near Limmatplatz, this church is easy to spot and is a must-see for history and architecture buffs.

 Winter landscape of Zurich with lake, Switzerland, Grossmünster